|Mursi woman (photo courtesy of Flickr- "Rod Waddington" under the Creative Commons License)|

 The woman in the photo above is from the Mursi Tribe in Ethiopia.
 The Mursi people are known for their practices including lip and ear stretching.
 Both practices are also practiced by African-Americans and other people around the world, but the Mursi people seem to draw the most attention because of the size of their piercings.

 In the Mursi tribe, lip stretchings are done for beauty.
-It also indicates a rite of passages from girl to womanhood.
+It also indicates a rite of passage from girl to womanhood.
 Around ages 15 or 16 (before marriage), the girl's lip is pierced by her mother.
 The piercing is held open by a wooden peg until it heals.
 Afterwards, the wooden peg is replaced with a slightly larger plate.
 Larger plates are used to gradually stretch the piercing over time.

 |Mursi Tribe Lip Plate (photo courtesy of Flickr - "Rod Waddington" under the Creative Commons License)|